About Andya,

 Can a guitar really make you play better?
 Not surprisingly, yes.

-From conception to realization, things get a little trickier.
-I start by picking out the finest materials available.
-I can’t stress enough how good ingredients are the basis of my builds.
+From conception to realization, things get exciting.
+I can’t stress enough how good ingredients and traditional methods are the basis of my builds.
 Strong and stable woods are hard to come by.
 They are rare and expensive… and totally worth it.